Manufacturing Recruitment in a Tech Driven World

 As the manufacturing process has evolved, so have the skills that workers need to get the job done.
 These manufacturing companies know how to find manufacturing talent—and keep them happy and engaged.

-That’s good news for manufacturing businesses—at least for those companies that have kept up with technology.
-The challenge for them now is coming up with recruiting strategies when it comes to hiring manufacturing employees they need.
+That’s good news for manufacturing businesses, at least for those companies that have kept up with technology.
+The challenge is to take manufacturing recruitment efforts to the next level in order to hire the best possible employees.

 It’s not easy recruiting in a competitive market.
 In a survey of more than 400 recruiters, Monster reported that 62 percent of respondents said it’s harder to find quality candidates for their companies than it used to be.

-Manufacturers have to do more than make great products.
-They have to make great places to work.
-Here are three recruiting ideas for manufacturing you may want to consider for your company.
+Manufacturers must do more than just make great products.
+They also have to cultivate great places to work in order to recruit and retain a quality workforce.
+Here are three manufacturing recruitment ideas you may want to consider for your company.

-“We partner with local trade programs and high school shop classes to get in front of candidates before they even graduate,” he said.
-“Identifying candidates that are open to learning manufacturing skills is the key to having a successful employee-training program.”
+Caretta partners with local trade programs and high school shop classes to get in front of candidates before they even graduate.
+Gilbert says identifying candidates that are open to learning manufacturing skills is the key to having a successful employee-training program.

 Hiring manufacturing employees through better pipelines also helps connect your company with your local community, where you can develop important business relationships and let your reputation take root.
 Here are a few recruiting ideas to build those pipelines: